dluman/PyFactory/README.md

 # springform

-An simple templating system for Python class.
+An simple templating system for Python class files.

 ## Installation